Alternative dispute resolution

+Trust) which was that unwilling parties could not be obliged to participate in NCDR.

 The rising popularity of ADR can be explained by the increasing caseload of traditional courts, the perception that ADR imposes fewer costs than litigation, a preference for confidentiality, and the desire of some parties to have greater control over the selection of the individual or individuals who will decide their dispute.
-Some of the senior judiciary in certain jurisdictions (of which England and Wales is one) are strongly in favour of this use of mediation to settle disputes.
+Some of the senior judiciary in certain jurisdictions (of which England and Wales is one) are strongly in favour of this use of mediation and other NCDR processes to settle disputes.
 Since the 1990s many American courts have also increasingly advocated for the use of ADR to settle disputes.
 However, it is not clear as to whether litigants can properly identify and then use the ADR programmes available to them, thereby potentially limiting their effectiveness.

 History

 The term "alternative dispute resolution" arose from Frank Sander's paper, "Varieties of Dispute Processing".

 Traditional arbitration involved heads of trade guilds or other dominant authorities settling disputes.
 The modern innovation was to have commercial vendors of arbitrators, often ones with little or no social or political dominance over the parties.
-The advantage was that such persons are much more readily available.
+The advantage was that such persons were much more readily available.
 The disadvantage is that it does not involve the community of the parties.
 When wool contract arbitration was conducted by senior guild officials, the arbitrator combined a seasoned expert on the subject matter with a socially dominant individual whose patronage, goodwill and opinion were important.

 ADR can increasingly be conducted online, which is known as online dispute resolution (ODR, which is mostly a buzzword and an attempt to create a distinctive product).
-It should be noted, however, that ODR services can be provided by government entities, and as such may form part of the litigation process.
+ODR services can be provided by government entities, and as such may form part of the litigation process.
 Moreover, they can be provided on a global scale, where no effective domestic remedies are available to disputing parties, as in the case of the UDRP and domain name disputes.
 In this respect, ODR might not satisfy the "alternative" element of ADR.
+In England and Wales, the Online Procedure Rule Committee was set up under the Judicial Review and Courts Act 2022 to make rules governing the practice and procedure for specific types of online court and tribunal proceedings across the Civil, Family and Tribunal jurisdictions.
+OPRC is an advisory non-departmental public body, sponsored by the Ministry of Justice.
+The committee is chaired by the Master of the Rolls, Head of Civil Justice.